lizygeogy/docs/docs/partition.md

 # Partitioning

-Partitioning is a mechanism for load balancing.
+Partitioning is a mechanism for load balancing and scaling.
 When the volume of tuples entering the input port(s) of an operator is very high, the operator may not be be able to cope, resulting in increased latencies and reduced throughput.
 In such situations, the platform provides multiple mechanisms to